Notable Representations, Key Contacts

 Weil’s approach to defending consumer class actions is one that has been honed over many years of representing clients in a diverse array of industries in cases that range from large, bet-the-company litigations to smaller statewide class actions.
-Overall, our approach is based on streamlined efficiency to pursue the simultaneous goals of an early advantageous resolution of claims (minimizing litigation risk and cost) while maintaining a trial-ready posture focused on achieving a positive result should a trial on the merits be necessary.
+Overall, our approach is to pursue the simultaneous goals of an early advantageous resolution of claims (minimizing litigation risk and cost) while maintaining a trial-ready posture focused on achieving a positive result should a trial on the merits be necessary.

 Given the inevitable high stakes of consumer class actions, our initial focus is to explore whether an early resolution of the case is achievable - whether that is through a dismissal on the pleadings, defeating class certification, or prevailing on summary judgment.
 When our client is open to resolving a matter through a settlement, we explore ways to strategically and creatively devise acceptable settlement parameters in line with the client’s business objectives.
 We have had considerable success negotiating with class counsel and obtaining court approvals for innovative settlements.

 Employment & Labor